fdila/MIPS-multicycle-datapath/README.md

 - Branch Equal

-- Exceptions for ADD overflow and unrecognized OP code
+NOTE: the current implementation only recognize overflow for ADD operations and could misbehave for SUB operations.

 Repository structure: